Darxo/Hardened/README.md

 - Each new day now starts exactly the moment that night changes to day (Double Arena fix)
 - The Day-Night disk on the world map now aligns correctly with the current time

-### Weight on Items
+### Stamina, Initiaitive and Weight

+- The term **Maximum Fatigue** in many places is replaced with the shorter term **Stamina**.
+They mean the same thing
+- You no longer lose or gain Initiative, when you lose or gain Stamina (e.g. from Strong Trait or from certain Injuries)
 - A new term **Weight** replaces the existing **Maximum Fatigue** property on equippable items but works very similar
-- The Stamina penalty from Weight is now applied last (after Stamina Multiplier from effects)
+- The Stamina penalty from Weight is now applied last (after Stamina Multiplier from effects).
+This is similar to how the Initiative penalty from Weight is applied in Vanilla
-  - Therefor debuffs and injuries affecting Stamina are stronger
+  - Therefor percentage based debuffs and injuries affecting Stamina are worse
-- You no longer gain Initiative, when you gain Stamina (e.g. from Strong Trait)
+  - And percentage based buffs affecting Stamina are stronger
 - No Character can ever have less than 10 Stamina

 ### Numeral Rework